damminhtien/awesome-nodejs-keynotes/README.md

 * [Event Loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/): Event Loop is heart of NodeJS.
 Read more: [[1]](https://medium.com/the-node-js-collection/what-you-should-know-to-really-understand-the-node-js-event-loop-and-its-metrics-c4907b19da4c), [[2]](https://blog.risingstack.com/node-js-at-scale-understanding-node-js-event-loop/)

 ## NodeJS Popular Frameworks :rocket: :rocket: :rocket:
-* [Express](https://expressjs.com): <span style="text-align:justify">**fast, unopinionated, minimalist web framework for Node.js.
-The most popular framework Nodejs**.
+* [Express](https://expressjs.com): Fast, unopinionated, minimalist web framework for Node.js.
+The most popular framework Nodejs.
+* [Meteor](www.meteor.com): Meteor is an ultra-simple environment for building modern web applications.
+* [Koa](https://koajs.com/): Koa is a new web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.
+By leveraging async functions, Koa allows you to ditch callbacks and greatly increase error-handling.
+Koa does not bundle any middleware within its core, and it provides an elegant suite of methods that make writing servers fast and enjoyable.
 * [Sails](https://sailsjs.com): <span style='text-align:justify'> **makes it easy to build custom, enterprise-grade Node.js apps.
 Realtime framework MVC for NodeJS**.

-* [Hapi](https://hapijs.com): **a rich framework for building applications and services hapi enables developers to focus on writing reusable application logic instead of spending time building infrastructure**.
-Hapi.js is a powerful Node.js framework for building application programming interfaces (APIs) and other software applications.

 * [Fastify](fastify.io): **a node.js framework that is designed to be the replacement of express.js with a 65% better performance.
 See [benchmarks](https://fastify.io/benchmarks/)**

 * [FeatherJS](https://feathersjs.com/): **a framework for real-time applications and REST APIs**